pry/pry-stack_explorer/README.md

 _Walk the stack in a Pry session_

-**Please note, this is a first release for `pry-stack_explorer` and as such it may still have teething problems.
-If you encounter any quirks or crashes please [file an issue](https://github.com/pry/pry-stack_explorer/issues)**

 pry-stack_explorer is a plugin for the [Pry](http://pry.github.com) REPL that enables the user to navigate the call-stack.